hisr2024/BhriguWelt/docs/user_guide.md

 ## Chat and insights
 - The **Bhrigu chat** widget answers clarifying questions in real time.
 - Quarterly review summaries track feedback across cohorts so facilitators know which principles resonate.
+- Enable **notifications** (mobile web and desktop) to get reminders when new remedies, weekly timelines, or partner compatibility reports are ready.
+Notifications respect HTTPS-only deployments and mirror your language preference.